If you are looking for the best aquarium plants for shrimp then you are at the right place.

 How much light does hornwort require?

-When it comes to light for hornwort, the more the light it gets the faster it grows.
+When it comes to light for hornwort, the more light it gets the faster it grows.

 Usually, lighting will not be a problem when you keep hornwort as a floating plant in your tank.